gitkraken/gitkraken-client-docs/gitkraken-client/current.md

  - Fixed an issue where the GPG program could be set to an invalid value, causing issues with GPG actions.
  - Fixed cases of improper UI for the Workspace pull request list when using the search bar.
  - Fixed cases where a blank screen could appear while viewing a repo's README from a Workspace.
+ - Fixed tilde resolution of `core.hooksPath` in some cases.

 ***

 <a id="v9-6-0"></a>